 3. Incorporate bottom navigation bar

 The bottom navigation bar is important for accessibility and allows movement within the primary destinations within the Android app.
-Our android developers successfully implemented the same while designing VIVA, an Android bar app that lets users discover new venues, apply for promotions and even whip up drinks themselves.
+Our software developers successfully implemented the same while designing VIVA, an Android bar app that lets users discover new venues, apply for promotions and even whip up drinks themselves.

 The bottom navigation bar consisted of 5 icons.
 Each icon was paired with a short description that made the destination where the icon leads clear to the users.
 Following the material design guidelines, our design team also ensured significant differentiation between active and inactive icons and labels by incorporating a difference in contrast between the two.